agsb/f2u/README.md

 The word names, until 15 characters, are full preserved, not hashed, not lowered, for trace back compound words, word by word.

+I like use the terms leaf for primitives words and twig for compound words, as in https://muforth.nimblemachines.com/threaded-code/.

 # Size or Speed

 *"Keep it Simple"*